HoTT/HoTT-2019/programme.md

 #### Daniel Cicala: The Borsuk-Ulam Theorem in Real-Cohesive Homotopy Type Theory

 Real-cohesive homotopy type theory is an extension of homotopy type theory obtained by adding a string of modalities &#643; ⊣ ♭ ⊣ ♯ to encode Lawvere's axiomatic cohesion.
-The &#643; modality compares higher inductive types with their set-theoretic counterparts, e.g. the circle as a 0-type <tt>base</tt> and 1-type <tt>loop : base &rarr; base</tt> and the circle as a set { (x,y) ❘ x,y &in; R and x^2+y^2=1 }.
+The &#643; modality compares higher inductive types with their set-theoretic counterparts, e.g. the circle as a 0-type <tt>base</tt> and 1-type <tt>loop : base &rarr; base</tt> and the circle as a set { (x,y) ❘ x,y ∈ R and x^2+y^2=1 }.
 The ♭ modality allows for non-continuous constructions, such as choosing the fixed point in the proof of Brower's fixed point theorem.
 In this talk, we extend the use-case for real-cohesive homotopy type theory by importing a HoTT version of the classic Borsuk-Ulam theorem.

 #### Thierry Coquand: Some models of univalent type theory